Thazinphoo22/Recipe-Quest/README.md

 Welcome to Recipe Quest, your ultimate culinary companion!
 This application is designed to help you discover, save, and share delicious recipes with ease.
 Whether you're a seasoned chef or a home cook, Recipe Quest provides a platform to explore new dishes and enhance your cooking journey.

+For project planning and progress, visit our public board [here],(https://trello.com/b/734Vi6iF/project2).

 ## Features of the App
 ### Home Page
 <img width="1443" alt="Screenshot 2024-06-22 at 2 49 46 PM" src="https://github.com/Thazinphoo22/Recipe-Quest/assets/169599607/7570329e-e8f1-404a-a3c7-950ca48c8740">